juanpabblo16/EventManagementSystem/README.md

 To run the application locally, follow these steps:

-1. Clone the repository: `git clone https://github.com/your-username/your-repo.git`
+1. Clone the repository: `git clone https://github.com/juanpabblo16/EventManagementSystem.git`
-2. Navigate to the project directory: `cd your-repo`
+2. Navigate to the project directory
 3. Open the project in your preferred development environment.
 4. Ensure you have the necessary dependencies installed.
 5. Start the server and launch the application.